 Your nipples hurt!
 Breastfeeding feels like your nipples are being rubbed with: sandpaper, a cheese grater, shards of glass or tiny baby sharks.
 The pain makes you gasp, curl your toes, cry or want to scream.
 You dread every feed.

 You're worried that your baby isn't getting enough to eat.
-Your baby spits up your milk that you've worked so hard for.

 A massive sense of relief from stress, pain and constant worry.